Michael Thompson (Canadian politician): Political career

 In 2019, Toronto Mayor John Tory named Thompson the city's first Ambassador for the Night Economy, a role created to help spotlight and support businesses that flourish when the daytime economy sleeps.

 During the 2022 municipal election, Thompson was charged with two counts of sexual assault by the Muskoka district Ontario Provincial Police (OPP) detachment.
 In a statement following the news, Mayor Tory announced that Thompson had agreed to step down as chair of the city's economic development committee and as deputy mayor.

+Thompson’s trial on 2 counts of sexual assault to which he pleaded not guilty began on October 7, 2024 in a Bracebridge, Ont. court.